Space infrastructure & services are essential to

 A mission can consist of a single satellite, a satellite and a launch vehicle, or combinations of these elements.
 The rating is computed considering the contribution from all the objects.

-In addition, any organisation can join the SSR as an association member to get involved in the work of the SSR, provide input on the rating system, and support communications and policy efforts.
+• Any organisation can join the SSR as an association member to get involved in the work of the SSR, provide input on the rating system, and support communications and policy efforts.

 The SSR is designed as a guiding instrument for space operators in their sustainability journey.
 It is a unique tool providing an accurate assessment of the current sustainability performance, and helping to identify where improvements can be made along the way - contributing to establishing best practices for the space sector.
 By voluntarily taking part in the rating, spacecraft operators, launch service providers and satellite manufacturers will share a single point of reference externally describing their mission’s level of sustainability.